 “One of the benefits is ongoing patient care.
 The care is more long term as I initially see patients on wards and then in outpatients so I find I can really get to know them.
-If you have a mental health problem it affects every aspect of your life and to help someone manage their condition is very rewarding for me.”
+If you have a mental health problem, it affects every aspect of your life and to help someone manage their condition is very rewarding for me.”

 Working as part of a multidisciplinary team, I have learnt the importance of following up with patients and my communication skills have developed too.
-I know this sounds cheesy but I have learnt the importance of gratitude.
+I know this sounds cheesy, but I have learnt the importance of gratitude.

-Doing locum work wasn’t about the money; it was more about personal development and enabling me to develop my confidence and experience.
+Doing locum work wasn’t about the money.
+It was more about personal development and enabling me to develop my confidence and experience.
 My family all say that I am a happier person, now I have found my passion for psychiatry.
 It has been the best decision I ever made.”

 “I would tell them to go for it.
 Psychiatry is one of the specialisms where you can really make a difference to someone’s life.
 If you’re a good listener with excellent communication skills, you are interested in pharmacology and enjoy working with people, I would recommend doing a month’s placement in psychiatry to see if it is right for you.”

-Medicine is a big part of psychiatry as mental health conditions can cause physical symptoms.
+Medicine is a big part of psychiatry, as mental health conditions can cause physical symptoms.
 I often see patients with chest pains, bowel problems and other physical health problems.

-“And like many people, I had been nervous about working in a psychiatric ward as there is still a lot of stigma attached to the profession.
+Like many people, I had been nervous about working in a psychiatric ward as there is still a lot of stigma attached to the profession.
 It really isn’t as scary as I thought it would be and the majority of patients are lovely.